-We’ve provided this glossary as an easy-to-use reference tool for understanding some commonly used words, phrases, and acronyms that have become part of the iLEAD vocabulary.
+We’ve provided this glossary as an easy-to-use reference tool for understanding some commonly used words, phrases, and acronyms that have become part of the SCVi and iLEAD vocabulary.

 - 21st Century Skills